tomduck/pandoc-eqnos/README.md

     pip install pandoc-eqnos --user --upgrade

-Pip is a program that downloads and installs modules from the Python Package Index, [PyPI].
+Pip is a program that downloads and installs software from the Python Package Index, [PyPI].
 It normally comes installed with a python distribution.

 Instructions for installing from source are given in [README.developers].